Cubs vs. Red Sox Player Props Betting Odds

 Hoerner Stats

-- Hoerner has recorded 95 hits with 15 doubles, three triples, five home runs and 21 walks.
-He has driven in 45 runs with 18 stolen bases.
+- Hoerner has 96 hits with 15 doubles, three triples, five home runs, 21 walks and 46 RBI.
+He's also stolen 19 bases.

 Hoerner Recent Games